Daqo New Energy Corp. (DQ) Stock: Assessing the Risk and Reward

 DQ) stock’s latest price update

 Daqo New Energy Corp.
-(NYSE: DQ)’s stock price has gone rise by 1.87 in comparison to its previous close of 42.33, however, the company has experienced a -3.66% decrease in its stock price over the last five trading days.
+(NYSE: DQ)’s stock price has increased by 4.05 compared to its previous closing price of 45.92.
+However, the company has seen a 11.64% increase in its stock price over the last five trading sessions.

 Analysts’ Opinion of DQ